 Aimee Nezhukumatathil was born in Chicago, IL to a Filipina mother and a father from South India.
 She attended The Ohio State University where she received her B.A. in English and her M.F.A. in poetry and creative non-fiction and was then awarded the Diane Middlebrook Poetry Fellowship at the Wisconsin Institute for Creative Writing at UW-Madison.
-She is Professor of English at State University of New York-Fredonia, where she teaches creative writing and environmental literature.
+In 2016-17, Nezhukumatathil was the Grisham Writer-in-Residence in the University of Mississippi’s MFA program.

 Her newest collection of poems, OCEANIC, is forthcoming with Copper Canyon Press in early 2018.
 She is also the author of the forthcoming book of illustrated nature essays, WORLD OF WONDER (Milkweed, 2018), and three poetry collections: LUCKY FISH (2011); AT THE DRIVE-IN VOLCANO (2007), winner of the Balcones Prize; and MIRACLE FRUIT (2003), winner of the Tupelo Press Prize, ForeWord Magazine’s Book of the Year Award, the Global Filipino Award and a finalist for The Glasgow Prize and the Asian American Literary Award.
 Her most recent chapbook is LACE & PYRITE (2014), a collaboration of nature poems with the poet Ross Gay.